Skip to main content

 From Azure Portal

-1. From Azure Home open the Portal Menu in the top left, and select Microsoft Entra ID.
+1. In the Azure portal, open the portal menu in the upper left and select Microsoft Entra ID.

 2. Scroll down in the menu on the left, and select Security.